- Complete the Stage One Expression of Interest (EOI) application form, including the relevant tick box relating to category of funding being sought.

 CPA Australia reserves the right not to fund projects.
 The decision to fund resides exclusively with CPA Australia management, whose decision is final.

 Only complete applications will be considered.
 Incomplete applications and those of a quality deemed to be significantly below acceptable standards will be returned unassessed.

 Please ensure that the following application requirements are met:

 - GRPP grants are designed to fund new research of interest and significance to CPA Australia’s members.
-Funding will not normally be awarded to cover expenses related to the production of literature reviews or the development of software, digital platforms or similar ‘products’, or costs associated with the preparation or submission of research outputs to academic journals or presses.
+Funding will not normally be awarded to cover expenses related to the production of literature reviews only or the development of software, digital platforms or similar ‘products’, or costs associated with the preparation or submission of research outputs to academic journals or presses.

 Ethics and integrity

 CPA Australia is committed to fostering the highest ethical standards in research.
-Projects funded by CPA Australia must comply with the Australian Code for the Responsible Conduct of Research.
+Projects funded by CPA Australia must comply with the most-current Australian Code for the Responsible Conduct of Research.
 Successful applicants should ensure that any necessary ethics approvals can be secured in a timely manner and are in place prior to the distribution of any GRPP funds.

 CPA member information

 CPA Australia does not undertake to provide researchers with access to members, or members’ data, in undertaking research projects.
 In special circumstances, consideration may be given where researchers apply for dispensation and provide detailed information on the data requested, how it will be used, and the mechanisms in place to ensure data security and compliance with relevant privacy legislation and policies.

 Details of other organisations that have been approached for funding or are providing funding related to the project forming the basis of the research application must be included in the Stage Two application.